CS222-UIUC/main-project-assignmate/README.md

 # Project Overview

-This project is a web application built using Django, designed to manage various functionalities such as email handling, web scraping, and integration with external services like Canvas.
-The application is structured into multiple apps, each responsible for a specific feature.
+This project is a comprehensive web application developed using Django, aimed at streamlining various functionalities such as email management, web scraping, and seamless integration with external services like Canvas.
+The application is meticulously organized into multiple apps, each dedicated to a specific feature, promoting modularity and simplifying maintenance.
+By leveraging Django's robust framework, the project ensures scalability, security, and ease of development, making it an ideal solution for managing complex workflows and integrations.

-## Project Structure
+## Features

-- **app1**: Handles user authentication and custom email validation.
+- **Email Management**: Automates the process of sending, receiving, and organizing emails, ensuring efficient communication.
+- **Web Scraping**: Utilizes Selenium to extract data from various websites, enabling data collection and analysis.
-- **canvasapp**: Integrates with Canvas to fetch courses and assignments.
+- **Canvas Integration**: Seamlessly connects with Canvas LMS to manage courses, assignments, and grades, enhancing the educational experience.
-- **email_handler**: Manages email sending functionalities.
-- **scraper**: Contains web scraping utilities to gather data from external sources.
+- **User Authentication**: Implements secure user authentication using OAuth2, providing a safe and user-friendly login experience.
+- **Task Scheduling**: Schedules and automates repetitive tasks, improving productivity and reducing manual effort.

+## Contribution Guidelines

+We welcome contributions from the community!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix:
+    ```sh
+    git checkout -b feature-name
+    ```
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your forked repository:
+    ```sh
+    git push origin feature-name
+    ```
+5. Open a pull request to the main repository, describing your changes in detail.

+## Support

+If you encounter any issues or have questions, please open an issue on the GitHub repository.
+We will do our best to assist you promptly.

+## Acknowledgements

+We would like to thank all the contributors and the open-source community for their invaluable support and contributions to this project.

-## Prerequisites
+## Requirements

 - Python 3.x
 - Django
+- Docker (for containerized setup)
 - Other dependencies listed in `requirements.txt`

-## Setup
+## Build Instructions

 1. Clone the repository:
     ```sh